tsunami643/blog/_posts/2021-10-06-ti10-team-guide.md

 **How did this roster happen?**  Just reading these names, how could you not get hype?
 Two of the Wings Gaming TI6 winning squad?
 Young hotshot 12k MMR midlaner?
 And xiao8 coaching?
 Jiayou!

-In fact Ame, who may seem like the only connection to the TI9 LGD, actually traded spots with AhJit on CDEC for most of 2020 before this roster was announced in September.
+In fact Ame, who may seem like the only connection to the TI9 LGD, traded spots with AhJit on CDEC for most of 2020 before this roster was announced in September.
 Was he being given a lesson in humility?
 If he was, it worked.
 There's never been a better time to be an lgdamefan.

 **How was their DPC year?** 1300 Points